 What is the Challenge?

-The Institute for Healthcare Policy and Innovation (IHPI) and the Michigan Program on Value Enhancement (MPrOVE) are excited to announce the launch of the MPrOVE Research Innovation Challenge.
-The Challenge is a new program that will provide planning funds to drive team science by encouraging the development of interdisciplinary research projects focused on optimizing value in healthcare in order to advance the quality of healthcare, reduce costs, and help improve patient outcomes.
+The Institute for Healthcare Policy and Innovation (IHPI) and the Michigan Program on Value Enhancement (MPrOVE) launched the MPrOVE Research Innovation Challenge in September 2017.
+The Challenge is a new program that provides planning funds to drive team science by encouraging the development of interdisciplinary research projects focused on optimizing value in healthcare in order to advance the quality of healthcare, reduce costs, and help improve patient outcomes.

 How will the funding work?

-Through the Challenge, MPrOVE will provide planning funds to support the submission of collaborative large scale grant proposals -- ideally, Center Grants (P), Umbrella Grants (U) and R01s – that aim to improve appropriateness, outcomes, costs, and patient experiences.
+Through the Challenge, MPrOVE provides planning funds to support the submission of collaborative large scale grant proposals - ideally, Center Grants (P), Umbrella Grants (U) and R01s – that aim to improve appropriateness, outcomes, costs, and patient experiences.

 - Up to $75,000 in planning funds;